Baltoli/project-docs/notes/writeups/tesla_ltl_map.md

 Turns out that we didn't actually need to roll back - the solution was actually to just use a copy on the initial tagging phase (as it relied on `CheckState` itself).

+## Checking Cycles

+The algorithm will be different when checking cyclic traces (as opposed to the bounded traces so far), but I think the core logic will remain the same.
+A simple approach (not sure of correctness yet) would be to allow for the correctness part of the check to fail, but enforce completeness.
+The idea here is that the assertion might not be completely satisfied if we end up in a cycle, but if every event seen in the cycle has been validated by an assertion, things are OK.

+## Boolean Expressions

+Need to more concretely check how boolean statements interact with the checking algorithm.
+The core question is whether or not a boolean expression in an assertion should be able to mark an event as checked - that is, if we're checking a boolean expression, should we make a copy of the tags so that the changes don't get reflected globally?
+In the examples so far, it doesn't seem to matter, but there might be cases where it does (or is dependent on the operation in the boolean expression).

+Easy answer for now is that we want to check off events inside boolean expressions - demo is to copy `tr` in the boolean matcher, and the analysis is incorrect when running on `basic`.